 I am currently an associate professor of English at the University of La Verne (near Los Angeles) in southern California, where I teach:

-- survey courses that fulfill core requirements in the major, “English Literature I” (Medieval, Renaissance and Restoration literature) and “English Literature II” (Romantic, Victorian, and Modern literature);
+- survey courses that fulfill core requirements in the major, “English Literature I: Medieval, Renaissance, and Restoration” and “English Literature II: Romantic, Victorian, and Modern”;

-- upper-division elective courses in the major, such as “Literature of the Bible” and “The Mythology of J.R.R.
+- upper-division elective courses in the major, such as “Literature of the Bible,” “Marie de France,” and “The Mythology of J.R.R.
 Tolkien”;

-- and the required final course in the major, “Senior Examination.”
+- and the required final course in the major, “Senior Capstone.”

 Prior to joining the faculty at the University of La Verne, I taught at Wheaton College (near Chicago), Colorado Christian University (near Denver), and the University of California, Davis (which is between San Francisco and Sacramento).
 I also taught at the UC Washington Center in Washington, D.C. and at Epic Bible College and Graduate School in Sacramento, California.
 So I’ve taught in private, Christian, liberal arts colleges, at public teaching and research universities, and at a Bible College.